 There are a lot of books on racecar driving.
 Some of the most important ones were written years ago and have not been converted to electronic formats.
 On the plus side, that means you can sometimes pick them up used for a few dollars.
-But I prefer the electronic ones because they weigh less when traveling.
+I prefer the electronic ones for reading on the plane, but nothing beats turning pages with your hands.

 - Optimum Drive by Paul F. Gerrard is one of my favorite books, and is the only one available as an audiobook, which is how I read it.
 At under 4 hours, it’s not a long book.
 It’s so thoughtful that you should to stop and think about each chapter before moving on to the next.
 While it offers some instruction on the technique of driving, it’s sort of like The Inner Game of Tennis, in that its lessons transcend a specific sport.